ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

 - These are pre-written code libraries or frameworks that developers use to accelerate development.
 They come with inherent risks, including potential vulnerabilities and malicious code.
+- The suppliers are also subject to supply chain risks of their own, and a compromise of upstream supply chains poses a direct risk to the consumers of these libraries and frameworks.

 2. Open-Source Components